 This poor kid.
 I’m the kind of mom that makes every party a production in some way, I scrapbooked just about every moment of his first 12 years.
 I want matching paper plates, napkins for any event, even if it’s just him and his friends having pizza on a Friday night.

-I did order some custom M & Ms with his little face!
+I had custom sugar cookies made, ordered his favorite food to be catered and I did order some custom M & Ms with his little face!
 They are crazy expensive but I couldn’t help myself.

 It’s such a simple way to make the party more special!
 I only bought a 2 lb bag in colors that reflects his high school.
 His little 4-year-old face… can you stand it?
 If you want to order some to make any event more special, here’s my affiliate link.